 Professional counseling has become respected as a viable mental health provider.
 The next decade will determine if that level of respect is maintained.

-Thelma Duffey is a professor and chair of the Department of Counseling at the University of Texas at San Antonio and the founding president of the Association for Creativity in Counseling.
+Thelma Duffey is president-elect of the American Counseling Association, a professor and chair of the Department of Counseling at the University of Texas at San Antonio and the founding president of the Association for Creativity in Counseling.
 She also works in private practice in San Antonio.
 Contact her at firstname.lastname@example.org.

 School bullying has long been a difficult experience for children.
 In fact, some of the more painful childhood memories reported by some adults involve being made fun of, left out or otherwise bullied by their peers.
 Bullies sneer, mock, intimidate and often involve others to normalize their actions.
 And today, children have an even greater burden to manage: Internet bullying.
 People no longer have to look their victim in the eye when bullying.
 They can simply post a hurtful message, mean-spirited blog or compromising photo.
 Unfortunately, we know the consequences of bullying.
 And we know that bullying doesn’t end in childhood.